vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _J: Where do you see GIMP 20 years from now?_

-**M:** It will probably end up in a pile of bits rotting in some corner, but I may have been thinking the same 20 years ago, so you never know.
+**M:** It will probably end up in a pile of bits rotting in some corner.
+I may have been thinking the same thing twenty years ago, though, so you never know.

 ## A hacker ##